Last Updated on

 The Argument Against

-Store-bought ribs, and especially when cooked, can be dangerous for dogs.
-They could splinter and lodge in the throat.
+Basically, they could splinter and lodge in the throat.
 This goes for poultry, pork chops and fish bones.

 If your dog chews off a chunk of rib bone, in the wrong way, they could require surgery.

 Raw Reduces Rib Risks

-Prevent a potential blockage in the digestive tract, or even internal damage, by only providing your pet dog with raw ribs or bones.
+Prevent a potential blockage in the digestive tract, or even internal damage, by only providing your dog with raw ribs or bones.

-Additional Tips for Dogs
+A Few Additional Tips

 Marrow bones should also be avoided because they tend to be thick and very high in fat.
 Vigorous chewers could break their teeth.

-Make sure your ribs are appropriate for your dog.
-For example, bones must be large enough so that your furbaby can’t possibly swallow them whole.
+For example: Bones must be large enough so your furbaby cannot possibly swallow them whole.